berfin-t/All_Java_Codes/README.md

-## This repo consists of the C course assignments given to me in my school life.
+## This repo consists of the Java course assignments given to me in my school life.